PhotoPay/photopay-android/README.md

  - _PhotopayDemo_ module demonstrates quick and simple integration of _PhotoPay_ library
  - _PhotoPayDemoCustomUI_ demonstrates advanced integration within custom scan activity
+- _PhotoPayDemoCustomUICombined_ demonstrates advanced custom UI integration and usage of the combined recognizers within a custom scan activity.
+- _PhotoPayDetectorDemo_ demonstrates how to perform document detection and obtain dewarped image of detected document
  - _PhotoPayDemoCustomSegmentScan_ demonstrates advanced integration of SegmentScan feature within custom scan activity
+ - _PhotoPayDemoRandomScan_ demonstrates how to use `RandomScanActivity` to perform scanning of text segments in any order
  - _PhotoPayDirectAPIDemo_ demonstrates how to perform scanning of [Android Bitmaps](https://developer.android.com/reference/android/graphics/Bitmap.html)

 Source code of all demo apps is given to you to show you how to perform integration of _PhotoPay_ SDK into your app.
 You can use this source code and all resources as you wish.
 You can use demo apps as basis for creating your own app, or you can copy/paste code and/or resources from demo apps into your app and use them as you wish without even asking us for permission.